DangerPup/DangerPup/README.md

 - 🔭 I am currently looking forward to Advent of Code 2024.
 - 🌱 I am currently learning GitHub.
 - 😄 I am interested in automation with Python, .NET libraries, Generative AI, 3D printing, bookbinding, collage and skateboarding.
+- ⚡ Currently reading "James" by Percival Everett.
+- ⚡ Recently finished reading
+    - "The Great Gatsby" by F. Scott Fitzgerald.
-- ⚡ Currently re-reading "The Beach" by Alex Garland.
+    - "The Beach" by Alex Garland.
-- ⚡ Recently finished reading "The Sound and the Fury" by William Faulkner.
+    - "The Sound and the Fury" by William Faulkner.

 <!--
 **DangerPup/DangerPup** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.